Zeioth/heirline-components.nvim/README.md

 * **How do components work?** A component as made of providers.
 So you can use providers to build your component.
 Aditionally, conditions are used to decide when a component should be displayed.

 ## Roadmap
-* Cleanup utils → Delete functions that are not used in the code from `init.lua` and `buffer.lua`.
-* Refactor → Let's try to organize the code in a more semantically meaningful way.
 * Ensure all components are agnostic → Let's ensure there are no external dependencies left.
+* Implement an aditional component for overseer.
-* In the compiler.nvim component (which we may rebrand, or copy as overseer component), try to remove the condition that prevents overseer from displaying a error on new buffers.
+* On the compiler.nvim component (which we may rebrand, or copy as overseer component), try to remove the hotfix condition that prevents overseer from displaying a error on new buffers.
 They might have fixed that.